 THE GLORIOUS POWER OF PEARLS

-We will never know when the first pearl was discovered, when someone opened an oyster and discovered the unusual pearlescent object lodged in the mussel of the oyster, looking gloriously out of place but having every right to be there for it was borne of the oyster from even more bizarre circumstances, where discomfort is translated to beauty from which a pearl is born.
+We will never know when the first pearl was discovered, when someone opened an oyster and discovered the unusual pearlescent object lodged in the mussel of the oyster, looking gloriously out of place but having every right to be there for it was borne of the oyster.

-The Book of Pearl, written by George Fredick Kunz in 1908, offers the concept that pearls may have been first discovered by an ancient fish-eating tribe along the Indian coast who may have discovered pearls when they opened up an oyster to eat as food.
+The Book of Pearl, written by George Fredick Kunz in 1908, suggests that pearls may have been first discovered by pre-historic fish-eating tribes along the Indian coast when they opened up an oyster to eat as food.

-The discovery of pearls may never known, but what we do know through history is that they are the oldest jewels known to man with oldest surviving pearl necklace nearly 2000 years old.
+The first discovery of pearls may never be known, but what we do know historically is that they are the oldest jewels known to man, with oldest surviving pearl necklace nearly 2000 years old.
 Known as the ‘Queen of Gems’ pearls are exceptional amongst gemstones, they are the only gems borne from a living organism and they require no additional enhancement, such as cutting or faceting to reveal their true beauty, they are simply borne, divine.

-In ancient times pearls were so highly desirable and of incomparable value, worn only by royals and nobles to symbolise Power, Wealth and Status.
+In ancient times, pearls were greatly revered, highly desirable and of incomparable value and worn only by royalty and nobility to symbolise power, wealth and status.
 At the height of the Roman Empire pearls were the ultimate jewels of high social standing and status.
 They were incredibly valuable and extravagantly expensive so much so that the Roman General Vitellius was rumoured to have financed an entire army crusade through the sale of just one of his mother’s pearl earring.

 The Egyptian Queen, Cleopatra, was alleged to have crushed a single pearl dissolved in vinegar and drank it to win a wager with Marc Anthony that she could spend a veritable fortune; equivalent to the wealth of an entire nation, on a single meal.